Article written by Elisa - Travel Writer & Local in France

 Days 5 and 6 | The Camargue

-From Arles, this road trip takes a detour for the sole reason of visiting the Camargue.
+From Arles, this south of France itinerary 14 days takes a detour for the sole reason of visiting the Camargue.
 The Camargue Regional Natural Park is the largest wetland in France, covering a surface of 100,000 hectares.
 It is famous worldwide for its stunning landscapes, lakes, and exceptional fauna.

-After four days on the road, it’s time to relax for a couple of days in one of the most beautiful natural regions of France!
-For your stay in the Camargue, book two nights at the Hotel La Tramontana.
+After four days on the road, it’s time to relax for a couple of days in one of France’s most beautiful natural regions!
+For your stay in the Camargue, book two nights at the Hotel La Tramontane.
 The hotel offers individually-decorated, airy rooms which lead to the outdoor swimming pool, the garden, and a private pond.

 Day 7 | Aix-en-Provence

-Start the day early and enjoy a last breakfast in the gardens of Hotel La Tramontana.
-Back to Arles, take the N113 road direction to Aix-en-Provence, the next stop of this road trip Southern France.
+Start the day early and enjoy a last breakfast in the gardens of Hotel La Tramontane.
+Back to Arles, take the N113 road direction to Aix-en-Provence, the next stop of this Southern France road trip.

-Aix-en-Provence is the typical Provencal city and a wonderful place to explore in southern France.
-Aix’s historic center with Italian influences boasts beautiful architecture and pretty squares adorned with stone fountains.
-The markets of Aix are also worth exploring for their colorful stalls and delicious local products.
+Aix-en-Provence is the typical Provencal city and a wonderful place to explore in Southern France.
+Aix’s historic center, with Italian influences, boasts beautiful architecture and pretty squares adorned with stone fountains.
+Aix is also known for its traditional markets.
+The Aix-en-Provence markets are worth exploring for their colorful stalls and delicious local products.

 The list of fun things to do in Aix-en-Provence includes: